Riley Greene Player Props: Tigers vs. Brewers

 Riley Greene At The Plate

+- In 66.7% of his 21 games this season, Greene has picked up at least one hit.
+He's also had three multi-hit games.

-- He has hit a long ball in two of 20 games played this year, and in 2.3% of his plate appearances.
+- He has gone deep in two of 21 games played this season, and in 2.2% of his plate appearances.

-- Greene has driven in a run in four games this season (20.0%), including one multiple-RBI game.
+- Greene has driven in a run in five games this season (23.8%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.